dclaxto1/Credit-Risk-Classification/README.md

 Did you notice the small number of high-risk loan labels?
 Perhaps, a model that uses resampled data will perform better.
 You’ll thus resample the training data and then reevaluate the model.
 Specifically, you’ll use `RandomOverSampler`.

-To do so, complete the following steps:
+To do so, complete the following steps;

 1. Use the `RandomOverSampler` module from the imbalanced-learn library to resample the data.
 Be sure to confirm that the labels have an equal number of data points.